 This course introduces printmaking: its history, development techniques, and processes.
 Emphasis is placed on basic applications with investigation into image source and development.
 Upon completion, students should be able to produce printed images utilizing a variety of methods.
-Note: This course has been approved for transfer under the CAA as a premajor and/or elective

 Note: This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
 This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.